- Travel Insurance

 NOTE: If you’re claiming for gadgets such as mobile phones, please see below.

-If you need to claim for lost, stolen or damaged gadgets such as tablets, photographic equipment and mobile phones, please download and complete the relevant form below.
+If you need to claim for lost, stolen or damaged gadgets such as tablets, photographic equipment and mobile phones, please check your policy wording to check your gadget provider:

-NOTE: At Holidaysafe we offer gadget cover either as standard or as an optional extra on all of our policies.
-To ensure we’re offering the best cover possible, we teamed up with specialist gadget insurer Supercover to provide this part of our policies.
+NOTE: To ensure we’re offering the best cover possible, we teamed up with specialist financial failure insurer IPP to provide this part of our policies either as standard or as an optional extra.

 As part of your claim, we may need you to complete our Access to Medical Records form, to grant us authorisation to access your records.
 Simply ask your UK General Practitioner (GP) to fill in this section and attach it to your claim form alongside any other supporting documentation.